 Urbana, IL 61801

-I am a political science doctoral student at the University of Illinois at Urbana-Champaign.
+I am a political science doctoral candidate at the University of Illinois at Urbana-Champaign.
 My research interests are at the intersection of judicial and identity politics.

 American Politics, Judicial Politics, Identity Politics, Political Behavior

 I teach and study American politics.
 My research centers on the ways we determine the health of American courts with an eye to effects on public opinion, representation, and inter-branch relations.
 I am especially interested in gender and judicial decision-making, and the study of these topics in administrative courts, such as immigration and tax courts.

 MA Political Science, University of Illinois at Urbana-Champaign

 BA Political Science and Communication Studies, University of Texas at El Paso